Beverly Hills, California: Municipal government

-Beverly Hills is a general law city governed by a five-member City Council, including the mayor and vice mayor.
-The City Council hires a city manager to carry out policies and serve as executive officer.
+Beverly Hills is a general law city governed by a five-member city council, including the mayor and vice mayor.
+The city council hires a city manager to carry out policies and serve as executive officer.
 Until 2017, every odd-numbered year, either two or three members were elected for four-year terms.
-However, in 2017, the Council changed its cycle to conform with statewide elections; the first such election will be held in March 2020.
-Each March, the City Council meets and chooses one of its members as mayor and one as vice-mayor.
-As of April 2021, Robert Wunderlich is Mayor, Lili Bosse is Vice Mayor, and Lester Friedman, Julian Gold, and John Mirisch are members.
-George Chavez serves as City Manager.
+However, in 2017, the council changed its cycle to conform with statewide elections; the first such election was held in March 2020.
+Each April, the city council meets and chooses one of its members as mayor and one as vice-mayor.
+As of April 2025, Sharona R. Nazarian is mayor, John Mirisch is vice mayor, and Lester Friedman, Craig Corman, and Mary Wells are councilmembers.
+Nancy Hunt-Coffey serves as city manager.